Outsourced-Logic-2/dbocl-docs-harbinger-domain/README.md

 ## Troubleshooting

  - If the development server fails to start, run `mintlify install` to reinstall dependencies.
  - If a page loads as a 404, make sure you are running commands from the folder containing `docs.json`.

+## License

+This project is released under the [MIT License](./LICENSE).